network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 All three URLs MUST all contain the same \<host\> part so that they are eligible to be multiplexed onto the same TCP or QUIC connection.

-The "version" field and the three URLs are REQUIRED.
+The "version" field and the three URLs are mandatory and each MUST appear exactly once in the JSON object.
+If any of these fields are missing or appear more than once, the configuration information is invalid and the entire JSON object MUST be ignored.

-The "test\_endpoint" field is OPTIONAL.
+The "test\_endpoint" field is OPTIONAL, and if present MUST appear exactly once in the JSON object.
 If present, then for the purpose of determining the IP address to which it should connect the test client MUST ignore the \<host\> part in the URLs and instead connect to one of the IP addresses indicated by the "test\_endpoint" field,